christocracy/cordova-plugin-background-geolocation/README.md

     stopOnTerminate: false // <-- enable this to clear background location settings when the app terminates });
 ```

-## HTTP location posting
+## HTTP locations posting

-When options `url` and optional `httpHeaders` are set, plugin will try to POST location JSON to given url.
-If server is not responding or response status code is not 200, location will be persisted into sqlite db.
+When options `url` and optional `httpHeaders` are set, plugin will try to POST locations array as JSON to given url.
+If server is not responding or response status code is not 200, locations will be persisted into sqlite db.
 Stored locations and later retrieved with `backgroundGeolocation.getLocations` method.
+Request body is always array, even when only one location is sent.

 ### Example of express (nodejs) server
 ```javascript